 a.
-Due date of filing an APA request
+Due date of filing an APA request9

-An applicant shall file a "Request for APA of the Transfer Pricing Methodology" along with the necessary documents no later than the due date of filing the taxpayer's final tax return for the first business year to be covered by the APA.
-When the applicant requests MAP, the applicant must also submit an "Application for Mutual Consultation" separately.
-Although there is no deadline for requesting MAP in relation to APA cases, the MAP request is usually submitted together with the APA request.
+An applicant shall file a "Request for an APA of the Transfer Pricing Methodology" along with the necessary documents no later than the day before the first day of the business year to be covered by the APA10.
+When the applicant requests a MAP, the applicant must also submit an "Application for Mutual Consultation" separately.
+Although there is no deadline for requesting a MAP in relation to APA cases, the MAP request is usually submitted together with the APA request.

 b.
-Documents to be attached to an APA request $^{11}$
+Documents to be attached to an APA request 11

-- Documents describing the outline of the foreign-related transactions and the organizations conducting the transactions to be confirmed - Documents describing the transfer pricing method (hereinafter referred to as the "TPM") to be confirmed and specific details thereof, and an explanation as to why it is the most reasonable method - Documents describing material business and economic conditions essential to the APA - Documents providing a detailed explanation of the transactions to be confirmed, including cash flow, currencies involved, etc. - Documents regarding direct or indirect capital relationships or relationships of substantial control between the foreign-related entity pertaining to the transactions to be confirmed and the APA applicant - Documents regarding the functions performed by the APA applicant and the applicable foreign-related entity in the transactions to be confirmed
+- Documents describing the outline of the foreign-related transactions and the organizations conducting the transactions to be confirmed. - Documents describing the transfer pricing method (hereinafter referred to as the "TPM") to be confirmed and specific details thereof, and an explanation as to why it is the most reasonable method. - Documents describing material business and economic conditions essential to the APA - Documents providing a detailed explanation of the transactions to be confirmed, including cash flow, currencies involved, etc. - Documents regarding direct or indirect capital relationships or relationships of substantial control between the foreign-related entity/entities pertaining to the transactions to be confirmed and the APA applicant. - Documents regarding the functions performed by the APA applicant and the applicable foreign-related entity/entities in the transactions to be confirmed. - Operational and accounting information for the prior three taxable years.

-&lt;sup>8 Transfer Pricing Administrative Guidelines 2-21 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 2-21
+8 Transfer Pricing Administrative Guidelines 2-22 Transfer Pricing Administrative Guidelines on Consolidated Corporate Groups 2-22 ransfer Pricing Administrative Guidelines on Consolidated Corporate Groups 5-2

-&lt;sup>9 Transfer Pricing Administrative Guidelines 5-2
+$^{^{9}\,}$ Transfer Pricing Administrative Guidelines 5-2